-The present Convention shall come into force six months after not less than two instruments of ratification have been deposited.
+The present Convention shall come into force 6 months after not less than 2 instruments of ratification have been deposited.

-Thereafter, it shall come into force for each High Contracting Party six months after the deposit of the instrument of ratification.
+Thereafter, it shall come into force for each High Contracting Party 6 months after the deposit of the instrument of ratification.

-In the relations between the Powers who are bound by The Hague Conventions relative to the Laws and Customs of War on Land, whether that of 29 th July, 1899, or that of 18th October, 1907, and who are parties to the present Convention, this last Convention shall be supplementary to Sections II and III of the Regulations annexed to the above-mentioned Conventions of The Hague.
+In the relations between the Powers who are bound by The Hague Conventions respecting the Laws and Customs of War on Land, whether that of 29 July 1899 or that of 18 October 1907, and who are parties to the present Convention, this last Convention shall be supplementary to Sections II and III of the Regulations annexed to the above mentioned Conventions of The Hague.